Bira/octopus-carnival/_posts/2016-09-29-adapting-video-games.md

 ---

 Before I start with the whole Dragon's Dogma thing, I would like to discuss the process of adapting a video game itself.
-It will help explain my decisions, and why I think Dragon's Dogma will be relatively easy to adapt.
+It will help explain my decisions.

 The excellent [GURPS Adaptations][adaptations] contains a wealth of detail on how to adapt traditional fiction into an GURPS campaign, and while a lot of that